Bayowar/pharmacy-ai-poc/README.md

 # Pharmacy Up-Scaling
-An end-to-end, locally deployed AI and data analytics solution engineered to optimize independent pharmacy operations, automate repetitive workflows, and enhance regulatory compliance.
+An end-to-end, locally deployed model and data analytics solution engineered to optimize independent pharmacy operations, automate repetitive workflows, and enhance regulatory compliance.
 Built entirely with free, open-source tools and a localized Large Language Model (LLM) to ensure strict **data privacy** and zero operational subscription costs.

 **Live Dashboard Available:** Built using Streamlit to visualize predictive inventory and batch compliance tracking in real-time.